zGato/ScrewTwitchAds/README.md

   - Twitch player for Android.
   - You can select your own custom proxy.
 You can [host your own](server-side/proxies.md#host-your-own-proxy) or choose one from the [following list](server-side/proxies.md#proxies-list).
   - Use the [following syntax](server-side/mobilesyntax.md) when using your own proxy or one from the list.
-  - Works for everyone.
+  - Partially broken in some regions for some users.
 - `PurpleTV` - [apk](https://purpletv.aeong.one/)
   - Modified Twitch app with added functionalities.
   - You can select your own custom proxy.
 You can [host your own](server-side/proxies.md#host-your-own-proxy) or choose one from the [following list](server-side/proxies.md#proxies-list).
   - Use the [following syntax](server-side/mobilesyntax.md) when using your own proxy or one from the list.
   - "Open source code".
 You need to request access to it, and only if you're a developer.
-  - Works for everyone.
+  - Partially broken in some regions for some users.

 # Developers